 For the regular college year after full-time faculty and priority-hire faculty have their course loads assigned, the remaining classes will be assigned by the Unit Administrator as part-time assignments based upon program needs, and the ability to achieve the goals, objectives, and mission of the college.

-After full-time faculty and PHL faculty are assigned their loads, full-time faculty members, at the discretion of the Unit Administrator, may be given the opportunity for moonlight assignments in their division based on program needs, instructional effectiveness, the ability of faculty members to perform their professional obligations, etc.
+After full-time faculty and PHL faculty are assigned their loads, full-time faculty members who are meeting their professional responsibilities per Article 6.8, at the discretion of the Unit Administrator, may be given the opportunity for moonlight assignments in their division based on program needs, instructional effectiveness, the ability of faculty members to perform their professional obligations, etc.

 Moonlight instructors shall be expected to be available for student consultation (on an appointment basis) for the moonlight class in addition to regularly scheduled office hours.